-LinkedIn is so much more than a professional directory and somewhere to put a brief profile or your CV.
+LinkedIn lead generation is a way to use LinkedIn for far more than a professional directory and somewhere to put a brief profile or your CV.

 If you’re responsible for sales and personal lead generation, then LinkedIn has so much more potential for you.